Notloft/cdn/README.md

 THIS IS A W.I.P.

-## WE (I because nobody cares about this) ARE NOT AFFLIATED WITH OR ENDORSED BY GAMELOFT S.A.
+## I AM NOT AFFLIATED WITH OR ENDORSED BY GAMELOFT S.A.
 ## THIS REPOSITORY DOES NOT CONTAIN ANY GAME FILES OR CODE BY GAMELOFT S.A.

 ## Simple usage